academe/OmniPay-Payone/README.md

 as a standard browser form.
 The result comes back as a JSON response, which may include a 3D Secure redirect, or may just contain the authorisation result.

-TODO: the functionaly for this is complete, and will be documented here in due course.
+TODO: the functionaly for this is available, and will be documented here soon.

 # References